-->--'''Tagline of the movie.'''

 A 2006 film conceived by writer Guillermo Arriaga and director Creator/AlejandroGonzalezInarritu.

 ''Babel'' is an ensemble piece headed by Creator/CateBlanchett and Creator/BradPitt.
 They play an American couple, Richard and Susan, who are vacationing in Morocco trying to sort out their marital difficulties.
 But then, she's shot by two local boys fiddling around with their father's new rifle.
-As Richard tries to get help with ''much difficulty,'' the couple's Mexican nanny takes their kids to Mexico for her son's (Creator/GaelGarciaBernal) wedding.
+As Richard tries to get help with ''much difficulty,'' the couple's Mexican nanny takes their kids to Mexico for her son's wedding, accompanied by her nephew (Creator/GaelGarciaBernal).
 Meanwhile, in Japan, a deaf schoolgirl, Chieko, tries to overcome the death of her mother and her own sexual frustration.

 !!This film contains examples of: